wp-plugins/adapter-post-preview/readme.txt

 Tags: widgets, post, Bootstrap, mobile, responsive, Requires at least: 3.8
 Tested up to: 4.0
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A widget with a post preview, or a carousel of the most recent posts.
+Show your best posts in any widget area.
+Creates a widget with a post preview, or a carousel of the most recent posts.

 == Description ==